 Pianist, teacher, and Music Director, Erik Flaten was born and raised in Eastern Washington State.
 Erik has been heard as both a soloist and as a collaborative pianist in his native Pacific Northwest, as well as in major cities including Seattle, Portland, San Francisco, Los Angeles, Philadelphia and New York City.
 Most recently, Erik was Music Director of the National Tour of the Broadway show, Cabaret.
 Broadway World stated, "Flaten and his band are given their own richly deserved moments in the spotlight at the top of Act Two and the music director himself is given the well-earned final bow at the end of the curtain call."
 This summer, Erik served as the conductor of the acclaimed Off-Broadway production of Sweeney Todd.

 Erik currently resides in Philadelphia, where he coaches and plays for a diverse range of singers.
-In addition to coaching and playing, Erik works as Music Director for musical theater, manages the local chapter of Opera on Tap, and serves as Artistic Director of the Media Performing Arts Series.
+In addition to coaching and playing, Erik works as Music Director for musical theater, manages a private studio, and serves as Artistic Director of the Media Performing Arts Series.
 Previous successes include performances with mezzo-soprano, Angela Niederloh and baritone, Matthew Hayward in Portland, and a performance of the Grieg piano concerto with the West Seattle Symphony.
-Upcoming engagements on the East Coast include collaborative work with bass-baritone, Daniel Mobbs and multiple performances with soprano, Leah Golub.
+Upcoming engagements on the East Coast include collaborative work with with soprano, Leah Golub.